-Garden Pea will grow to be about 6 feet tall at maturity, with a spread of 10 inches.
-When planted in rows, individual plants should be spaced approximately 3 inches apart.
-Because of its vigorous growth habit, it may require staking or supplemental support.
+Rapini will grow to be about 22 inches tall at maturity, with a spread of 16 inches.
+When planted in rows, individual plants should be spaced approximately 6 inches apart.
 This fast-growing vegetable plant is an annual, which means that it will grow for one season in your garden and then die after producing a crop.

 This plant is typically grown in a designated vegetable garden.
 It does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone over the growing season to conserve soil moisture.
-This species is not originally from North America.
+This species is not originally from North America, and it is considered by many to be an heirloom plant.